Felice Fontana: Travels (1775-1780)

 From 1775 to 1780 he travelled through Europe.
-Already in 1775 he published a treatise, 'Ricerche fisiche sopra l'aria fissa', on Carbon dioxide (opposing to, among others, the theory of Torbern Bergman that it was acid in itself) and 1779-1780 sees his seminal research on curare.
+Already in 1775, he published a treatise, 'Ricerche fisiche sopra l'aria fissa', on Carbon dioxide (opposing to, among others, the theory of Torbern Bergman that it was acid in itself) and 1779-1780 sees his seminal research on curare.
 In 1779 he offered the London Royal Society two memories on chemistry: 'Experiments and observations on the inflammable air breathed by various animals', where he denied that flammable air was fit for breathing, in accordance with Joseph Priestley, and 'Account of the airs extracted from different kinds of water; with thoughts on the salubrity of air at different places'.
 In 1780 he produced carbon monoxide and hydrogen by passing steam over hot coal.
 The resulting gas from this so-called Water-gas shift reaction burned with a blue flame and was termed "blue water gas."
 In 1783, he was elected a member of the American Philosophical Society in Philadelphia.

 General Principles of Solidity and Fluidity of Bodies

 In his studies of gases, Fontana took an interest in the measurement of volumes.
 In 1770 he developed a recording barometer.
 In 1783 he published Principi generali della solidità e della fluidità dé corpi, expounding a theory on material states of his own: he thought that matter was subject to two newtonian forces, an attractive and an expansive one.
-The latter, though, wasn't repulsive as Newton thought, but the result of a combination of simple matter (solid in its natural state) with "heat matter" that drove apart molecules turning bodies into fluids and vapours.
-In the case of gases, that never became liquid in absence of heat, he considered the interference of another principle: the "flogisto", principle of fluidity and flammability.
+The latter, though, wasn't as repulsive as Newton thought, but the result of a combination of simple matter (solid in its natural state) with "heat matter" that drove apart molecules turning bodies into fluids and vapours.
+In the case of gases, that never became liquid in the absence of heat, he considered the interference of another principle: the "flogisto", principle of fluidity and flammability.